Posted by Brent Wilson on 1/28/2017 to Pruning Tips

 Before trimming your topiary, take some time to study and examine the plant you intend to trim.
 Look beyond the shaggy surface growth and put in your mind's eye the original shape of the topiary.

-While studying your topiary, if you see any damaged or dead parts cut these off with a sharp pair of pruning shears.
-You can and should remove damaged or diseased plant parts as they occur.
+While studying your topiary, if you see any damaged or dead parts cut these off with a sharp pruners.
+Damaged or diseased plant parts should always be removed as they occur.

 Note: If a plant part looks diseased, to prevent the spread to other parts of your topiary plant, it's a good idea to dip your pruners into a solution of alcohol.
 The advantages of alcohol (ethanol or isopropyl) to sanitize your gardening tools is that it is instantly effective and can be used as a wipe, and you don't have to rinse the product off.
 To disinfect your tools with alcohol you can either wipe or dip them in a solution that is 70–100% alcohol.

 To grow or not to grow?

 Before giving your topiary an all-over trim, decide if you are going to trim the plant back to its original size and remove all new growth, or if you want to allow your plant to keep some new growth to increase its size.
 I always suggest allowing the plant to keep a little of its new growth.
 For example, if your topiary has added 3 inches of shaggy new growth, maybe trim this back by 2 inches or so.

 To trim your topiary plant, avoid using long-bladed hedge trimmers or hedge shears, which might not allow you to cut properly from various angles.
-I use a sharp pair of bypass hand pruners or handheld clipping shears to trim back the new growth to desired length.
+We use a sharp pair of bypass hand pruners or handheld clipping shears to trim back the new growth to desired length.

 Give it a drink

 If the soil is dry, deeply water your topiary plant after you finish trimming it.

 Other Topiary Trimming Tips